raindev/homepage/content/about.md

 aliases = [ "about.html" ]
 +++

 Curious programmer.
 Enthusiast.
 Thinker.
 Reader.
 Listener.
 Observer.
-Minimalist

-My name is Andrew Barchuk.
+My name is Andrew.
 Usually you can find me online as raindev.
+For more frequent posts feel free to follow me on [Mastodon](https://mstdn.io/@raindev).

 [Here](/cv.pdf) is my CV.